-Class II Directors Term Expiring 2012
+Class II Directors-Term Expiring 2012

-Registered Investment Companies Held by Director or Nominee for Position(s) Term of Office and Held with Length of Time Principal Occupation(s) Name, Address and Age(1) Company Served During Past 5 Years Director during Past 5 Years(2) Interested Directors John J. Hannan, 57 (3) Chairman Class II Director Co-founded Apollo Director of Vail Resorts, Inc. (resort Management, L.P. in of the since March 2004; operator) from 2004 to 2007.
-Board Term expires 2012 1990. and Director James C. Zelter, 47 (3) Chief Class II Director Joined Apollo None.
-Executive since November Management, L.P. in Officer 2008; Term expires May 2006 has been a and 2012 Managing Partner of Apollo Capital Director Management, L.P. since 2008; Prior to 2006, he was with Citigroup, Inc. and served as Chief Investment Officer of Citigroup Alternative Investments from 2003 to 2005.
-Independent Director Ashok Bakhru, 68 Director Class II Director Former executive of Chairman of the Board of the since October 2008; public and private Goldman Sachs Group of Mutual Term expires 2012 companies and former Funds (96 portfolios).
-Chairman of the and current director of Board of GS Hedge Fund Partners Registered Fund LLC (investment investment companies. company) from 2004 to 2009.
+Principal Other Directorships of Public or Registered Investment Name, Address and Age(1) Position(s) Held with Company Term of Office and Length of Time Served Occupation(s) During Past 5 Years Companies Held by Director or Nominee for Director during Past 5 Years(2) Interested Directors John J. Hannan, 58 (3) Chairman of the Board and Director Class II Director since March 2004; Term expires 2012 Co-founded Apollo Management, L.P. in 1990.
+Director of Vail Resorts, Inc. (resort operator) from 2004 to 2007.
+James C. Zelter, 48 (3) Chief Executive Officer and Director Class II Director since November 2008; Term expires 2012 Joined Apollo Management, L.P. in May 2006 has been a Managing Partner of Apollo Capital Management, L.P. since 2008; Prior to 2006, he was with Citigroup, Inc. and served as Chief Investment Officer of Citigroup Alternative Investments from 2003 to 2005.
+None.
+Independent Director Ashok N. Bakhru, 69 Director Class II Director since October 2008; Term expires 2012 Former executive of public and private companies and former and current director of investment companies.
+Chairman of the Board of the Goldman Sachs Group of Mutual Funds (96 portfolios).
+Chairman of the Board of GS Hedge Fund Partners Registered Fund LLC (investment company) from 2004 to 2009.